 In the certification survey, all school systems were asked to reply to the following questions/statements:

-- 1. Rank order what technical assistance is needed at the 3-5 grade band to help with local implementation? - 1st Teacher Toolkits 2nd - Curriculum Resources and Professional Development - 2.
-Rank order what technical assistance is needed at the 6-8 grade band to help with local implementation?
+1. Rank order what technical assistance is needed at the 3-5 grade band to help with local implementation?

-1^{st} - Teacher Toolkits 2^{nd} - Professional Development 3^{rd} - Curriculum Resources
+1^{st} - Teacher Toolkits 2^{nd} - Curriculum Resources and Professional Development